Taking learning beyond the classroom …

-“Education Today” is a partnership between WWJ Newsradio 950 and Oakland Community College to benefit the community.
-This feature informs and offers valuable direction to help students and future student from all walks of life build a better tomorrow for themselves and their families through education.
+“Education Today” informs and offers valuable direction to help current and future students from all walks of life build a better tomorrow for themselves and their families.

 Hosted by WWJ’s Laura Bonnell, “Education Today” reports air each weekday on WWJ.
 For more, visit this page and click on the EDUCATION TODAY podcast library.

 As parents, we can make our greatest contributions through conversations that shape the adults our children will become.

 On what she believes is the most pressing issue facing families today, Faye shared “I am very concerned about the lack of family structure.”

 We can no longer depend on educators alone to advocate on our student’s behalf; parents must step into the classroom and build a bridge between home life and school life.

 About 100 Kalamazoo College students have shared their concerns about safety and discrimination with school officials.

 Michigan is paying $4.9 million this school year to continue its membership in a group developing standardized tests aligned with national Common Core education standards.

 Students from Cody High School heard from Detroit Grand Prix representatives and were invited to the course on the May 29 Free Prix Day.